 If you also want to get up close and personal with the brewing process or are a Canberra local looking for something a bit different to do one weekend, you can book a day tour of three of the breweries where you’ll learn all about the brewing process – and sample a few of the results.

 If you’ve got a beer fan in the family it’s the perfect gift.
 See more about here.

-If you don’t want to spend all day, there’s also a shorter tour that visits three breweries in three hours.
-Check that one out here.
+If you don’t want to spend all day surrounded by beer, there’s also a shorter tour that visits three breweries in three hours.

 12. Visit Superhero Square

 There’s a few street art squares in Canberra, but possibly the most fun is the one is the square at the end of Tocumwal Lane which is full of superhero-themed art.

 Also wander down to the end of Riverside Lane for some cool animal-themed murals.